Informer (song): Chart performance

 "Informer" peaked at number one on the singles chart in Denmark, Finland, Germany, Ireland, Mexico, Norway, Sweden and Switzerland, as well as on the Eurochart Hot 100.
 It entered the top 10 in Austria, France, Greece, Iceland, Italy, the Netherlands, Portugal, Spain, and the United Kingdom.
 In the latter country, the single peaked at number two during its third week at the UK Singles Chart, on March 21, 1993.
 Outside Europe, it reached number one in Australia, New Zealand, Zimbabwe, and on the US Billboard Hot 100.
 In Snow's native Canada, "Informer" topped The Records singles chart and was a top-10 radio hit, peaking at number nine on the RPM 100 Hit Tracks chart.
+In West Asia, the song became a top-five hit in Israel, peaking at number two on April 13, 1993.

 "Informer" was awarded with a gold record in Austria and the Netherlands, a silver record in the UK, and a platinum record in Germany, New Zealand and the US.
 In Australia, it received a double-platinum record.

 Music video

 Directed by George Seminara, the accompanying music video for the song shows Snow entering a jail cell.
 His producer and friend, MC Shan, is also featured in the video; he explains how he got into prison by not turning informer.
 DJ Marvin Prince is seen enjoying a sauna with a couple of women.
 There are bikini clad women throughout and Snow is accompanied by female dancers glossed in black and white.
 When first shown, the video had no subtitles, but they were added because few people could comprehend what Snow was saying.
-Later, "Informer" was made available on YouTube in 4K remaster in 2019 and had generated more than 47 million views as of early 2024.
+Later, "Informer" was made available on YouTube in 4K remaster in 2019 and had generated more than 62 million views as of late 2025.